libsdl-org/SDL_mixer/README.txt

 instruments you want to use for MIDI playback.
 (On some Linux distributions you can install the fluid-soundfont-gm package)

 To play MIDI files using Timidity, you'll need to get a complete set of GUS patches from: http://www.libsdl.org/projects/mixer/timidity/timidity.tar.gz and unpack them in /usr/local/lib under UNIX, and C:\ under Win32.

+iOS:
+In order to use this library on iOS, you should include the SDL.xcodeproj and Xcode-iOS/SDL_mixer.xcodeproj in your application, add the SDL/include and SDL_mixer directories to your "Header Search Paths" setting, then add the libSDL2.a and libSDL2_mixer.a to your "Link Binary with Libraries" setting.

 This library is under the zlib license, see the file "COPYING.txt" for details.